-- Selects suitable experiences that meet the criteria above; - Pose problems, set boundaries, support learners, provide suitable resources, ensure physical safety;
+- Selects suitable experiences that meet the criteria above. - Poses problems, sets boundaries, supports learners, provides suitable resources, ensures physical safety.

-Beard, C., & Wilson, J. P. (2013) Experiential learning: A handbook for education, training and coaching.
+75 Beard, C., & Wilson, J. P. (2013) Experiential learning: A handbook for education, training and coaching.
 Kogan Page Publishers.

-Kolb, D. (1984) Experiential learning as the science of learning and development, Englewood Cliff, NJ: Prentice Hall.
+76 Kolb, D. (1984) Experiential learning as the science of learning and development, Englewood Cliff, NJ: Prentice Hall.

-- Provide emotional safety and facilitate the learning process; - Recognize and encourage spontaneous opportunities for learning, engagement with challenging; - Create situations, experimentation (that does not jeopardise the wellbeing of others) and which promotes the discovery of solutions; - Helps the learner notice the connections between one context and another, between theory and the experience and encouraging this examination repeatedly.
+- Provides emotional safety and facilitates the learning process. - Recognizes and encourages spontaneous opportunities for learning, engagement with challenging. - Creates situations, experimentation (that does not jeopardise the wellbeing of others) and which promotes the discovery of solutions. - Helps the learner notice the connections between one context and another, between theory and the experience and encouraging this examination repeatedly.